Sharon Dotger, 150 Huntington Hall, 315-443-9138, firstname.lastname@example.org

 Interested students should contact the program coordinator as early as possible (including before applying) to have unofficial transcripts reviewed against the liberal arts requirements.
 This allows more time to enroll in needed courses.

-This program requires: A major in biology or chemstry or earth science or physics; OR by the end of the MS program, a minimum of 30 semester hour credits in the science area in which certification is sought, with at least 18 credits beyond the introductory level, including at least two laboratory courses, with one laboratory beyond the introductory level.
+The science education master’s degree preparation programs require an appropriate major in the science area for which teacher certification is sought (biology or chemstry or earth science or physics); OR by the end of the MS program, a minimum of 30 semester hour credits in that science area, with at least 18 credits beyond the introductory level, including at least two laboratory courses, with one laboratory beyond the introductory level.
 Courses from departments other than these science areas (e.g., engineering science) will be evaluated on an individual basis for appropriate science content to be used toward the 30 credits.
 A sufficient amount of science must be completed before beginning the program.
 Appropriate science content courses taken during the program may count toward the minimum requirement.
 Specific courses that must be included for those without a science major include:

 Students without a biology major seeking biology certification must have completed coursework with some attention to three areas: organismic biology, genetics/molecular/cell biology; population biology/ecology.